iterative/dvc.org/content/docs/start/experiments.md

 ## Comparing experiments

-Finally, we are now ready to compare results.
+Finally, we are now ready to compare everything!
 DVC has a few commands to see metrics and parameter changes, and to visualize plots, for one or more experiments.
 Let's compare the current "bigrams" run with the last committed "baseline" iteration: